goldin2008/Note/presentation.md

 published online an AI transformation playbook that goes into these five steps in greater detail for you see more of these in the later weeks as well.

-#### 6. What machine learning can and cannot do:
-Now, one of the challenges of doing
-AI projects such as the pilot projects in step one is understanding what AI can and cannot do.
-I want to show you and give you some examples of what AI can and cannot do, to help you better select projects AI that there may be effective for your company.
-I hope to help you develop intuition about what AI can and cannot do.
-In practice, before I commit to a specific AI project, I'll usually have either myself or engineers do technical diligence on the project to make sure that it is feasible.
-This means: looking at the data, look at the input, and output A and B, and just thinking through if this is something AI can really do.
-One of the challenges is that the media, as well as the academic literature, tends to only report on positive results or success stories using AI, and we see a string of success stories and no failure stories, people sometimes think AI can do everything.
-Unfortunately, that's just not true. what I want to do in this and in the next video, is to show you a few examples of what today's AI technology can do, but also what it cannot do, and I hope that this will help you, hone your intuition about what might be more or less promising projects to select for your company.

-I usually end up having to ask engineering teams to sometimes spend a few weeks doing deep technical diligence to decide for myself if a project is feasible.
-But to hone your intuitions to help you quickly filter feasible or not feasible projects, here are a couple of other rules of thumb about what makes a machine learning problem easier or more likely to be feasible.
-One, learning a simple concept is more likely to be feasible.
-Well, what does a simple concept mean?
-There's no formal definition of that but it is something that takes you less than a second of mental thought or a very small number of seconds of mental thought to come up with a conclusion then that would lean to whether it being a simple concept.
-So, you're looking outside the window of a self-driving car to spot the other cars that would be a relatively simple concept.
-Whereas how to write an empathetic response, so a complicated user complaints, that would be less of a simple concept.
-Second, a machine learning problem is more likely to be feasible if you have lots of data available.
-Here, our data means both the input A and the output B, that you want the AI system to have in your A to B, input to output mapping.
-So for example, in the customer support application, the input A would be examples of emails from customers and B could be labeling each of these customer emails as to whether it's a refund requests or a shipping query, or some other problem, one of three outcomes.
-Then if you have thousands of emails with both A and B, then the odds of you building a machine learning system to do that would be pretty good.

-What I hope to do, both in the previous video and in this video is to quickly show you a few examples of AI successes and failures, or what it can and cannot do so that in a much shorter time, you can see multiple concrete examples to help hone your intuition and select valuable projects.
-So, let's take a look at a few more examples.
-Let's say you're building a self-driving car, here's something that AI can do pretty well, which is to take a picture of what's in front of your car and maybe just using a camera, maybe using other senses as well such as radar or lidar.
-Then to figure out, what is the position, or where are the other cars.
-So, this would be an AI where the input A, is a picture of what's in front of your car, or maybe both a picture as well as radar and other sensor readings.
-The output B is, where are the other cars?
-So, that's what the AI today can do.
-Here's an example of something that today's AI cannot do, or at least would be very difficult using today's AI, which is to input a picture and output the intention of whatever the human is trying to gesture at your car.
-So, here's a construction worker holding out a hand to ask your car to stop.
-Here's a hitchhiker trying to wave a car over.
-Here is a bicyclist raising the left-hand to indicate that they want to turn left.
-So, if you were to try to build a system to learn the A to B mapping, where the input A is a short video of our human gesturing at your car, and the output B is, what's the intention or what does this person want, that today is very difficult to do.
-Part of the problem is that the number of ways people gesture at you is very, very large.
-Imagine all the hand gestures someone could conceivably use asking you to slow down or go, or stop.
-The number of ways that people could gesture at you is just very, very large.
-So, learning from a video to what this person wants, it's actually a somewhat complicated concept.
-In fact, even people have a hard time figuring out sometimes what someone waving at your car wants.
-I think it's quite hard today to build an AI system to recognize humans intentions from their gestures at the very high level of accuracy needed in order to drive safely around these people.
-So, that's why today, many self- driving car teams have some components for detecting other cars, and they do rely on that technology to drive safely.
-But very few self-driving car teams are trying to count on the AI system to recognize a huge diversity of human gestures and counting just on that to drive safely around people.

-To summarize, here are some of the strengths and weaknesses of machine learning.
-Machine learning tends to work well when you're trying to learn a simple concept, such as something that you could do with less than a second of mental thought, and when there's lots of data available.
-Machine learning tends to work poorly when you're trying to learn a complex concept from small amounts of data.
-A second underappreciated weakness of AI is that it tends to do poorly when it's asked to perform on new types of data that's different than the data it has seen in your data set.

-In case the boundary between what it can or cannot do still seems fuzzy to you, don't worry.
-It is completely normal, completely okay.
-In fact even today, I still can't look at a project and immediately tell is something that's feasible or not.
-I often still need weeks or small numbers of weeks of technical diligence before forming strong conviction about whether something is feasible or not.
-But I hope that these examples can at least help you start imagining some things in your company that might be feasible and might be worth exploring more.

 #### 7. Deep Learning:
 The terms deep learning and neural network are used almost